Retirees Could See Record Increase in Social Security Benefits Next Year

-Social Security recipients got their biggest boost in nearly four decades this year, thanks to soaring inflation: The Cost of Living Adjustment (COLA) increased payments by 5.9% in January 2022, or about $93 a month for most beneficiaries.
+Those who receive Social Security benefits got their biggest boost in nearly four decades this year, thanks to soaring inflation: The Cost of Living Adjustment (COLA) increased payments by 5.9% in January 2022, or about $93 a month for most beneficiaries.

 But analysts predict next year's increase will be even bigger for the nearly 70 million Americans who receive Social Security.